ceph/ceph/doc/man/8/rbd.rst

   This requires image format 2.

+:command:`snap purge` *image-spec*
+  Remove all snapshots from an image.

+:command:`snap rm` [--force] *snap-spec*
+  Remove the specified snapshot.

+:command:`snap rollback` *snap-spec*
+  Rollback image content to snapshot.
+This will iterate through the entire blocks array and update the data head content to the snapshotted version.

 :command:`snap unprotect` *snap-spec*
   Unprotect a snapshot from deletion (undo `snap protect`).
 If cloned children remain, `snap unprotect` fails.
 (Note that clones may exist